frankRose1/work-log-database/readme.md

 ## Tests

-- currently there is 65% coverage
+- currently there is 71% coverage
-- tests are included for `search.py` and `validator.py`
 - to run tests:
   - in the root directory run `pipenv run coverage run tests.py`
   - for a detailed report run `pipenv run coverage report -m`